cferdinandi/adventure/content/rules.md

 <div class="list-spaced-small">
 {{%md%}}
-- **Name & Description.** You can be anyone you want to be in adventure: an elf wizard, a fairy tinkerer, a robot knight, a dragonfly spy.
-Be anything you want.
+- **Name & Appearance.** You can be anyone you want to be in adventure: an elf with flowers for hair, a fairy pirate, a robot knight, a dragonfly in a straw hat.
-- **Skills.** What makes your character unique?
-Do they have a special skill, like fire breathing or the ability to fly?
+- **Gift or Talent.** What makes your character unique?
+Can they breath fire or fly?
 Are they experts at elemental magic or illusions?
+Are they a skilled archer?
-Do they strive to vanquish evil or become friends with animals?
-Pick a few.
+- **Goal or Passion.** What does your character want most in life?
+Do they strive to vanquish evil?
+Open an animal sanctuary?
+Explore a distant land?
+- **Item with a Story.** What's your character's most prized possession, and why?
+How long have they had it?
+Where did they get it?
+What's the story behind it?
 - **Stuff.** Each character starts the game with a weapon or wand, rope, water, food, a few coins, and one healing potion.
 You'll find more in your travels.
 {{%/md%}}
 </div>